Reductions in Business Rates may be available for the following:

 Registered charities and other organisations of social benefit - such as sports, theatre, arts, clubs etc, can qualify for both Mandatory and Discretionary Relief of up to 100% of Business Rates liability.
 Licensed clubs are not necessarily disqualified.

 Renewable energy producers may be eligible for a discount on a sliding scale between 2.5% and 100%.

 Certain properties in rural areas with a rateable value of less than £17,000 may qualify for relief.

 Small business bonus scheme

 All non-domestic properties in Scotland with a rateable value of £18,000 or less may be eligible for a discount on a sliding scale between 25% and 100%.
-Businesses with a cumulative rateable value of less than £25,000 will qualify for 25% relief for each property.
+Businesses with multiple premises where the cumulative rateable value is less than £35,000 may qualify for 25% relief for each property.